 First I need to say something about history.
 This website offers material from the by now well-known large ethnic jewellery and adornment collection of Truus and Joost Daalder, from Adelaide, Australia.
 The Daalders have been collecting in this field since around 1980.
 In 2009, Truus Daalder published a large book on the collection including pieces collected until 2007.
 The book is called Ethnic Jewellery and Adornment.

 It was co-published by Truus’s own company Ethnic Art Press and Macmillan Art Publishing in Melbourne.
-Copies of the book can still – worldwide – be ordered at the time of writing (2016) directly from Truus at her website Ethnic Art Press.
-Within the US it can also be bought from Amazon.
+The book is no longer available new.
+However, second hand copied can be bought from Amazon.
 Although the cut-off point for the book was 2007, the Daalders have energetically continued to collect, and this website offers viewers and readers the opportunity to see the pieces collected from 2007 which thus complete the collection shown in Truus’s book.
 Anyone interested in the totality of the collection needs to consult both Truus’s book and this website.

 Truus Daalder grew up in the Dutch village of Bergen, which is known for the achievements of its painters.
 Already as a child she developed a keen interest in the visual arts and a passion for gaining an understanding of them.
 In 1966, she and her husband Joost – also from Bergen – who fully shares her devotion to arts, went to live in New Zealand, where the couple soon became serious collectors.
 Their experiences prompted Truus to write, in 1969, the bestseller Hunting Antiques in New Zealand, which was enthusiastically acclaimed.